2019 MOMI Seeds

-The first request for MOMI Seeds pilot grant proposals closed on October 15, 2017, and we received a total of 27 applications, highlighting the immense interest in and potential for human milk and lactation research at UC San Diego and emphasizing the high demand for additional funding in this critical line of research.
+The second request for MOMI Seeds pilot grant proposals closed on October 15, 2018, and we received a total of 16 applications.
+Six of them are revised applications that did not get funded in the first round; the other ten applications are new project proposals.
+Thus, together with the 27 applications submitted in the first round, we received a total of 37 unique project proposals from UC San Diego investigators over the past two rounds combined, highlighting the immense interest in and potential for human milk and lactation research at UC San Diego and emphasizing the high demand for additional funding in this critical line of research.

 Number of Applications Submitted

 Newborn children, both preterm and term, are susceptible to the development of neonatal hyperbilirubinemia which in certain situations can lead to acute and chronic forms of encephalitis.
 The development of hyperbilirubinemia, especially in preterm children, can be directly linked to breast milk.
 Our laboratory has developed “Humanized” animal models that express the gene and protein that metabolizes serum bilirubin, allowing us to directly investigate the underlying components of breast milk that induces neonatal hyperbilirubinemia.
 The identification of the components of breast milk and the mechanisms that lead to hyperbilirubinemia will provide valuable insight into the future development of therapeutic tools that can be leveraged to limit the toxicity associated with breast-milk induced neonatal jaundice.